canndrew/netsim/docs/03_routing.md

 });
 ```

-In this case when client virtual device runs it waits to receive server
+In this case, when the client virtual device runs it waits to receive the server's
-address and sends UDP datagram to server with "hello world!" message.
+address, then sends a UDP datagram containing "hello world!" to the server.

 ## Connecting nodes

-We have only wrote recipes to build server and client nodes, but we still need
+We have only wrote recipes to build the server and client nodes, but we still need
-to connect them together and spawn on the virtual network.
+to connect them together and spawn them on a virtual network.
 As mentioned earlier
 `Ipv4Router` connects multiple devices together.
-But instead of constructing
+But instead of constructing an
 `Ipv4Router` manually, we'll use a recipe for that too:

 ```rust